Plumsail/forms-docs/Public/javascript/fields.rst

         -   Description/Examples

     *   -   **widgetOptions**
-        -   The property contains settings for |Kendo UI MultilineTextBox control|.
+        -   The property contains settings for |Kendo UI MultilineTextBox control| and is applicable for rich text fields only.

             Customize the collection of tools that are used to interact with the text.